What you might get

 Those reaching their State Pension age after 6 April 2016 can be split into four groups:

 - Individuals who have the necessary 35 qualifying years, who have not been contracted out, who have only accrued a small amount of additional State Pension - will have a starting amount which is equal to the new State Pension.

 - Older individuals with many qualifying years, who have not contracted out and have accrued a good additional state pension may have a starting amount which is more than the full amount of the new State Pension.
 The amount over the new State Pension is known as the 'protected payment'.
 The Protected Payment will be increased before state pension age and in payment.
 They will not build up any further state pension from April 2016.

 - Individuals whose National Insurance record is all accrued after 6 April 2016 will have their whole pension calculated on the new system.

-Anyone can request a pension forecast under the new rules.
-The pension forecast will give individuals an estimate of how much they may get under the new State Pension based on their current National Insurance record.
+Anyone can request a state pension forecast which will give individuals an estimate of how much they may get based on their current National Insurance record.
 The forecast offers an estimated amount, not a guaranteed amount, as it is based on an individual’s current NI record and assumes future NI contributions.

 To find out more about the new State Pension system, please click here.